sematext/docs/docs/agents/sematext-agent/custom-logs.md

 ### `regexPatterns`

 - **Description**: Defines the regex patterns to parse logs.
 If defined, pre-defined types won't be used.
 Regular expressions are wrapped with single quotes (r'...').
 The value between the quotes uses the [Rust regex syntax](https://docs.rs/regex/latest/regex/#syntax).
+To verify your regex patterns, you can use tools like [Rustexp](https://rustexp.lpil.uk/) and [Regex101](https://regex101.com/).
 - **Required**: No
 - **Example**: